Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Introduction

-By introducing SPF, we contribute to the methodological literature on topic modeling by extending Poisson Factorization with domain-informed priors, providing an alternative to existing LDA-based guided topic models.
-Our results demonstrate that SPF enhances both interpretability and computational efficiency of topic models, offering a scalable solution for researchers and practitioners seeking structured topic discovery in large text corpora.
+By introducing SPF, we contribute to the methodological literature on topic modeling by extending PF with domain-informed priors, providing an alternative to existing LDA-based guided topic models.
+Our results demonstrate that SPF enhances both the guidance and computational efficiency of topic models, offering a scalable solution for researchers and practitioners seeking structured topic discovery in large text corpora.

 The rest of the paper is structured as follows.
-In Section~\ref{sec:SPF} we describe our generative model.
-Section~\ref{sec:inference} outlines model inference.
-Section~\ref{sec:empirical} provides empirical results by applying SPF to customer feedback data from Amazon.
+In Section~\ref{sec:SPF}, we describe our generative model.
+Section~\ref{sec:inference} outlines the model inference.
+Section~\ref{sec:empirical} presents empirical results based on the application of SPF to Amazon customer feedback data as well as four benchmark datasets consisting of text corpora and their categorization.
 Section~\ref{sec:conclusion} concludes.

-\section{The Seeded Poisson Factorization model}
+\section{The seeded Poisson factorization model}

 Based on the bag-of-words assumption \citep[see, e.g.,][]{eshima2023keyword} the data are summarized in a~Document-Term-Matrix (DTM), $\mathbb{Y}$.
 This matrix has the dimension number of documents $D$ times number of unique terms (words) in the data $V$, where each row corresponds to a~single document~$d = 1, \ldots, D$, and each column represents a~specific term $v = 1, \ldots, V$ from vocabulary $\mathcal{V}$.
 A~single entry $y_{dv}$ contains the frequency count of term $v$ in document $d$, such that $y_{dv}\ge 0$.
-Poisson factorization topic models assume that the observed word frequencies are generated independently from a~Poisson distribution.
-In our Seeded Poisson Factorization (SPF) model, we decompose the Poisson rates into a~linear combination of document-topic intensities $\bm \theta$ and topic-term intensities $\bm \beta$ over latent topic dimension $K$ for every frequency count $y_{dv}$:
+PF topic models assume that the observed word frequencies are generated independently from a~Poisson distribution.
+The Poisson rates are decomposed into a~linear combination of document-topic intensities $\bm \theta$ and topic-term intensities $\bm \beta$ over latent topic dimension $K$ for every frequency count $y_{dv}$:

 Document-topic intensities form a~tall matrix $\bm \theta = (\bm \theta_d)_{d=1}^{D} = (\theta_{dk})_{d,k=1}^{D,K}$, while topic-term intensities form a~wide matrix $\bm \beta = (\bm \beta_k)_{k=1}^{K} = (\beta_{kv})_{k,v=1}^{K,V}$.
 The number of topics $K$ needs to be a-priori specified.
 Both intensity matrices consist of positive elements.